Frequently Asked Questions

 Are there any native or system dependencies?

 No native extensions or system-level dependencies are required.
-All dependencies are pure Python packages installed automatically by pip.
+The package installs all runtime dependencies (olefile, fpdf2, pydantic) as pure Python packages automatically.

 Format Support